citizenweb3/validatorinfo/docs/vinfo draft paper.md

 I) The left menu also contains links to such pages as about us, etc.

-J) When a user clicks on a network from the validator profile page, he arrives at the network summary page.
-From here he can see transactions like on a normal explorer
+J) When a user clicks on a network from the validator profile page, he arrives at a `passport` type page of a validator on a specific network.
+The validator profile contains a list of all the validators nodes, including info about public goods, and revenue.

-K) A user can see a table with networks A given validator validates.
-And other info
+K) When a user opens the passport page, they see a detailed description of a validators' activity on a specific network, broken down into categories, for easier understanding.
+This page represents the more typical validator as a node, rather than the whole entity

+L) A user is presented with numerous tools, such as AI search, favorites, dashboard page, etc. The tools are only accessible after a web3 login is performed

+M) The application contains numerous retention tools, such as reward collection, library resources, ability to interact - approve, add and disprove info, etc

-L) A user clicks on CosmosHub inside citizenweb3 validator page and gets to /validators/citizenweb3/cosmos - Here they will find info related to that validator on that network, such as governance summary, tx summary etc
+N) A user has access to all network related information, such as governance summary, tx summary etc

-M) A user clicks on tx XYZ in that list, and gets to /validators/citizenweb3/cosmos/tx/123456789 they see tx info and can expand tx detail on same page or get a JSON format of the tx
+O) A user clicks on tx XYZ in, and gets to /validators/citizenweb3/cosmos/tx/123456789 they see tx info and can expand tx detail on same page or get a JSON format of the tx

 -----------------------------------------------